Last Updated on 4th January 2023 by Sophie Nadeau

 Food in Senlis

-The center of this historic town is littered with shops, cafes, brasseries and restaurants.
+The centre of this historic town is littered with shops, cafes, brasseries and restaurants.
 In short, there is no shortage of places to eat at on any budget!

 Besides from beetroot products, one local specialty is known as a Séraphine from Senlis.
 It’s an orange chocolate, named after locally celebrated painter, Séraphine de Senlis.